elderguardian/kagerou/README.md

 This will fire up the latest version on port `9001`.
 However, If you want to use a specific version, their image can be conveniently accessed from the project's releases page.
+Older releases might not have an available image.